 You can often treat a cold without seeing a GP.
-You should begin to feel better in about a week or 2.
+You should begin to feel better in about 1 to 2 weeks.

 Check if you have a cold